Kimolos is a small island in the Cycladic archipelago, famous for its laid-back atmosphere, heavenly beaches and impressive volcanic landscapes.

 - fresh fish and seafood

-Tip: don’t forget to try homemade ice cream in Stavento in Chorio!
+Tip: don’t forget to dine at To Kyma and try homemade ice cream in Stavento in Chorio!

 Villages in Kimolos